chrisjaure/git-lava/readme.md

 `git lava converge [-f] [<base>]` - Merge the current branch into the base branch.
 Defaults to the base branch saved by `git lava diverge` or master.
 By default, a merge commit will be created if there is more than 1 commit.
 To always fast-forward, use the optional `-f` flag.

+`git lava expose [<remote>]` - Push new local branch to optional remote for collaboration.
+Remote defaults to origin.
+The local branch is then diverged to continue local development.

 `git lava erupt [-dDf] [<base>]` - Same as above, but also push the base branch.
 By default, a merge commit will be created if there is more than 1 commit.
 To always fast-forward, use the optional `-f` flag.
 The optional `-d` flag will delete the current branch.
 The optional `-D` will delete both the current branch and the merge target.

 `git lava melt [<base>]` - Perform an interactive rebase against the remote base branch.